Navajo Technical University

 2. Acquire certifications of expertise in technical areas or attend graduate school in an appropriate technical discipline.

-Student Learning Outcomes (SLOs) for a Bachelor of Applied Science Degree in Information Technology
+Student Learning Outcomes (SLOs) for a Bachelor of Applied Science (B.A.S.)
+Degree in Information Technology

 Student Learning Outcomes (SLOs) demonstrate what students are expected to know at the time of graduation.